css4j/css4j/README.md

 <br/>

 ## Build from source
-To build css4j from the code that is currently at the Git repositories, you need a current JDK (the build is tested with version 15) and a copy of the `css4j-dist` repository first, then run the `tree.sh` script.
+To build css4j from the code that is currently at the Git repositories, you need a current JDK (the build is tested with version 15) and a copy of the `css4j-dist` repository (**not** this repository), then run the `tree.sh` script (which will fetch this repository together with several others).
 For example:
 ```
     git clone https://github.com/css4j/css4j-dist.git css4j-snapshot
     cd css4j-snapshot